Skip to Content

 Milos is one of Greece’s hidden gems

-You may know Milos as the island where the famous “Venus de Milo” statue was discovered (now displayed in the Louvre).
+You may know Milos as the island where the famous “Venus de Milo” statue was discovered.
+(She’s now displayed in the Louvre.)

-What you may not know is that this volcanic island has natural hot springs, ancient mines, spectacular rock formations, cute harbor towns with fishing boats bobbing offshore and – because of its local population – several good authentic restaurants.
+What you may not know is that this volcanic island has natural hot springs, ancient mines, spectacular rock formations and cute harbor towns with fishing boats bobbing offshore.

 Weird and wonderful rock formations on Milos